Last updated May 15, 2022

 You can also find several external fellowships in the ProFellow database for graduate and doctoral study, as well as dissertation research, fieldwork, language study, and summer work experience.

 Would you like to receive the full list of more than 1000+ fully funded programs in 60 disciplines?
 Download the FREE Directory of Fully Funded Graduate Programs and Full Funding Awards!

-Columbia University (New York, NY): The School of the Arts offers a number of fellowships and scholarships to incoming full-time MFA students who demonstrate a combination of merit, documented financial need and/or a commitment to serve the School through one of the service opportunities.
+(New York, NY): The School of the Arts offers a number of fellowships and scholarships to incoming full-time MFA students who demonstrate a combination of merit, documented financial need, and/or a commitment to serve the school through one of the service opportunities.

-York University (Toronto, Ontario): The department is able to place every MFA student for Teaching Assistantship position who wants to do a TA-ship in a meaningful position and will be paid $12,500 for a half-term TA-ship.
+(Toronto, Ontario): The department is able to place every MFA student for a Teaching Assistantship position who wants to do a TA-ship in a meaningful position and will be paid $12,500 for a half-term TA-ship.

 © Victoria Johnson / ProFellow, LLC 2021, all rights reserved